qicosmos/feather/feather_en.md

 the framework will use gzip compress the response string for you, comfortable and sweet right? :)

-I think you have know enough about request and response(If you want to more, please tell me).
+I think you have know enough about request and response(If you want to know more, please tell me).

 ## file upload/download